This is the second chapter of my short SciFi Story – Last one off the planet. Read the first chapter here.

 Our family in one way or another existed for the last 10 years.
 We thought we will have 10 more, but things seem to be moving faster than expected.

 It must be the military lobby pushing for their ‘training’.
 Idiotic prehistoric primates.
-We are still honoring the tradition even though they caused so much of our troubles.
+We are still honouring the tradition even though they caused so much of our troubles.
 There must be something else going on that Ronald is not telling me.
 This is a front for other motivations.

 I would step away from the program to spend more time at home helping Carla, but nobody else wants to deal with the government and the scientists at the same time.
 Both act like entitled idiots.
 Ones because of the money the other ones because they believe themselves to be oracles of truth or little gods.